develeap/rds-logs-optimizer/README.md

 #### 3. Check the resources

-After the terraform manifest is applied succesfully, I strongly recommend that you check if the resources are correctly deployed in your AWS panel.
+After the terraform manifest is applied successfully, I strongly recommend that you check if the resources are correctly deployed in your AWS panel.

 You should:
   - Check the RDS instance status